mhbashari/Install-Python3.4-on-Ubuntu-16.04/README.md

 * `$ sudo sudo ./configure --prefix=/opt/python3.4 --with-zlib-dir=/usr/local/lib/ --with-ensurepip=install`
 * `$ sudo make altinstall`

-With using the **altinstall** switch you are sure that the current version(s) of python is not affected or damaged.
+With using the **altinstall** switch you are sure that the previously installed version(s) of python is not affected or damaged.

 ## Check the Python Version
 * `$ python3.4 -V`

 If all is done correctly you see `Python 3.4.4`.
-But if you don't see the next steps should be helpful.
+But if you don't, the next steps should be helpful.

-##
+## Make shortcut from Python executable binary